H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Enumeration/Domain Reconnaissance Playbook.md

 ### In the XML output, if the NameSpaceType value shows as "Managed" then the company is using Entra ID.

-### Microsoft uses GetUserRealm.srf for what's called user realm discovery .
+### Microsoft uses GetUserRealm.srf for what's called "user realm discovery".
 When a username is entered on a Microsoft sign-in page, a request is sent to this endpoint to determine the type of account associated with that username.

 ### 2) If we verified that our target actually uses Entra ID, we can get more information about the tenant.